Zone

 Circumstances:

-The crew was involved in a training exercise including single engine practice.
-En route, the aircraft stalled and crashed into the Solway Firth, few hundred yards off shore.
+The crew was performing a training exercise including single engine practice out from RAF Silloth.
+En route, the aircraft stalled and crashed into the Solway Firth, few hundred metres offshore.
 All three crew members were killed.

 Crew (1st OTU):